decagondev/tech-writer/README.md

     - Started the server and listened on port 3000 with detailed information on the server start process.

+  - Updated the `README.md` to reflect recent code changes including detailed explanations of the Flask API and Express server additions.
+The README now provides insight into the updates made to the project.

 Feel free to explore the new functionality and continue enhancing your AI agent!